teidesu/teidesu/README.md

 #### I also made these open-source thingies
  - [protoflex](//github.com/teidesu/protoflex), which is a JS tool for parsing and building arbitrary [Protobuf](https://developers.google.com/protocol-buffers) messages.
  - [eager-async-pool](//github.com/teidesu/eager-async-pool), which is a simple to use, fully asynchronous and iterable-based async pool for JavaScript and TypeScript.
+ - [zenly-proto](//github.com/teidesu/zenly-proto), which is a collection of reverse-engineered .proto files from Zenly
  - [vk-audio](https://gist.github.com/teidesu/a0ef09d62abf42b6bbf83bb3608a084f), which is a JS script that produces [VK](//vk.com) tokens valid for usage with restricted `audio.*` API methods
  - [ym_recognition](https://gist.github.com/teidesu/1718f1516b497e060db3bb0b8255142c), which is a Python script that (ab)uses Yandex Alice to recognize music (poor man's Shazam)
  - [sourcemap-extractor.js](https://gist.github.com/teidesu/a189d2325a31ccf138617c5c5ef3a937), which is a JS script that loads and extracts original code from JS source maps